MI-DPLA/combine/docs/data_model.rst

 This is where the model forks from REPOX, in that a Record Group can, and likely will, contain multiple Jobs.
 It is reasonable to also think of a Job as a *stage* of records.

-Jobs represent Records as they move through the various stages of harvesting, transforming, and publishing.
-In a typical Record Group, you may see Jobs that represent a harvest of records, another for transforming the records, perhaps yet another transformation, and finally a publish Job.
+Jobs represent Records as they move through the various stages of harvesting, sub-dividing, and transforming.
+In a typical Record Group, you may see Jobs that represent a harvest of records, another for transforming the records, perhaps yet another transformation, and finally a Job that is "published".
 In this way, Jobs also provide an approach to versioning Records.

 Imagine the record ``baz`` that comes with the harvest from ``Job1``.  ``Job2`` is then a transformation style Job that uses ``Job1`` as input.  ``Job3`` might be another transformation, and ``Job4`` a final publishing of the records.
 In each Job, the record ``baz`` exists, at those various stages of harvesting and transformation.
 Combine errs on the side of duplicating data in the name of lineage and transparency as to how and why a Record "downstream" looks they way it does.

 As may be clear by this point, Jobs are used as **input** for other Jobs.  ``Job1`` serves as the input Records for ``Job2``, ``Job2`` for ``Job3``, etc.

-There are five major types of Jobs:
+There are four primary types of Jobs:

   * Harvests
   * Transformations
   * Merge / Duplicate
-  * Publishing
   * Analysis

 It is up to the user how to manage Jobs in Combine, but one strategy might be to leave previous harvests, transforms, and merges of Jobs within a RecordGroup for historical purposes.
 From an organizational standpoint, this may look like: